petarstr/amazon-harvest-collect-sellers/README.md

 # amazon-harvest-collect-sellers-live
+Google Chrome extension.
 Collects all sellers and prices for Amazon products

 Go to the sellers page of a specific product on Amazon.com and click on the extension icon.
 It will automatically collect all the sellers and their prices from that page.